 Our research is geared to understanding cancer, its aberrant behaviour and control, and to translate our discoveries for the benefit of cancer patients.
 We also study the pre-malignant state, so as to understand risk and how to prevent and treat cancer.

-The Edinburgh CRUK Centre integrates the latest technologies and multi-disciplinary approaches, addressing fundamental questions in cancer research.
+The Edinburgh CRUK Centre integrates the latest technologies and multi-disciplinary approaches, addressing fundamental questions and big challenges in cancer research.

 We aim to provide an inspiring training environment for scientists and clinicians.